-He has the cord firmly in his grip.

-TOM (CONT'D) Because you didn't want me to know?
+Why?
+WHY?
+(He has the cord firmly in his grip.)
+Because you didn't want me to know?
 Because you wanted to control me?
-My life? (he screams now) It's MY life!
+My life?
+(He screams now-) It's MY life!
 It's my fucking body!

-And yanks the cord out of Simon.
+(-and yanks the cord out of Simon.)

-SIMON (screaming as well) NO!!
+(screaming as well)

+NO!!

 Simon tries unsuccessfully to keep it anchored at his end.
 They struggle with the cord.
 Blood begins spurting.
-The camera focuses on the two of them; Dr. Anders does nothing to interfere one way or the other.
+Dr. Anders does nothing to interfere one way or the other.